Delors/Course_W3M20014/ld/readme.rst

 Lecture Doc 2
 =============

-Lecture Doc 2 is an authoring system for lecture slides which makes use of modern HTML, CSS and JavaScript.
-Lecture Doc is also very well suited to create normal presentations; its main target are however lecture slides.
+LectureDoc 2 is an authoring system for lecture slides which makes use of modern HTML, CSS and JavaScript.
+Lecture Doc is also very well suited to create normal presentations; its main target is however the creation of lecture slides.
-Lecture Doc makes it trivial to embed math and code by relying on established projects (e.g. MathJax and HiglightJS).
+LectureDoc makes it trivial to embed math and code by relying on established projects (e.g. MathJax and HiglightJS).

 How To
 ---------------------

 A Lecture Doc document is basically a plain HTML5 document, which has a very simple structure.
 All functionality is enabled using CSS and JavaScript.
-The most simplistic presentation would be:
+The most basic presentation would be:

 .. code:: html